bigwiv/Biopython-cn/chr3.rst

 there are also additional biologically relevant methods like ``reverse_complement()``.
-Secondly, the ``Seq`` object has an important attribute, ``alphabet``, which is an object describing what the individual characters making up the sequence string °∞mean°±, and how they should be interpreted.
+Secondly, the ``Seq`` object has an important attribute, ``alphabet``, which is an object describing what the individual characters making up the sequence string ‚Äúmean‚Äù, and how they should be interpreted.
 For example, is ``AGTACACTGGT`` a DNA sequence, or just a protein sequence that happens to be rich in Alanines, Glycines, Cysteines and Threonines?

-3.1??Sequences and Alphabets
+3.1  Sequences and Alphabets
 ----------------------------

 The alphabet object is perhaps the important thing that makes the ``Seq`` object more than just a string.
 The currently available alphabets for Biopython are defined in the ``Bio.Alphabet`` module.
-We°Øll use the IUPAC alphabets (```http://www.chem.qmw.ac.uk/iupac/`` <http://www.chem.qmw.ac.uk/iupac/>`__)
+We‚Äôll use the IUPAC alphabets (```http://www.chem.qmw.ac.uk/iupac/`` <http://www.chem.qmw.ac.uk/iupac/>`__)
 here to deal with some of our favorite objects: DNA, RNA and Proteins.